 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.

 It will also allow you to become more involved in University life by delivering, leading and supporting many aspects of the learning experience, from administration to research and mentoring roles.

-The PgCert/PgDip/MSc Radiography will allow you to take the next step in your radiography career, as a consultant radiography or in a managerial position.
+The PgCert/PgDip/MSc Radiography will allow you to take the next step in your radiography career, into advanced practice, as a consultant radiography or in a managerial position.

 We are constantly investing in our estate and are currently in the process of spending £260 million on new learning facilities.

 We boast up-to-date, innovative facilities that simulate the real situations that medical staff may come across.

 These resources are essential in offering students a hands-on introduction to health and social care practice.
 Much of our teaching is carried out within our state-of-the-art, £30m Seacole Building, which houses some of the best learning facilities in the UK.